 Components of a GMP Program

-There are many components that make up a total GMP program.
+There are many basic operational conditions that make up a total GMP program.
 These can include:

 - Pest control